intel-iot-devkit/joule-code-samples/thermostat-cpp/lesson_2/README.md

 ## Lesson 2: GPIO
-Now that you know how to build a basic C++ program, we will delve deeper into working on Grosse Tete with C++.
-This lesson will teach you about using Mraa to access Grosse Tete's GPIO pins, allowing you to receive input and output through a general purpose interface.
+Now that you know how to build a basic C++ program, we will delve deeper into working on Joule with C++.
+This lesson will teach you about using Mraa to access Joule's GPIO pins, allowing you to receive input and output through a general purpose interface.

 #### The Code